matthewdparker/flask_apispec_quickstart/README.md

 ## Testing

-This repo is set up with a few simple `pytest` tests, `coverage` for code coverage measurement.
+This repo is set up with a few simple `pytest` tests, and `coverage` for code coverage measurement.
 Tests are located under `/src/test`.
 To run tests from the top level directory:

 `$ python -m pytest --cov=src/. --cov-config=.coveragerc`